narmesh/shorts-video-automation/README.md

-# 🎬 YouTube Shorts Automation
+# 🎬 Shorts Video Automation

 Automatically generate complete, publish-ready YouTube Shorts from a single topic string.
 The pipeline writes a script with AI, downloads matching stock footage, synthesizes a voiceover, transcribes subtitles, and composes the final video — all without touching a video editor.